Table of Contents

 After the fall of communism, Italy was Albanian’s first hope for a better future.
 Being very close in the geographical aspect, Albanians have since been familiar with Italian TV programs and thus the Italian language.
 Most of Albanians have basic knowledge or understand basic Italian.

-- Albania – the best outsourcing opportunity for Italian companies
+- Albania – a promising outsourcing opportunity for English, Italian and German companies

 The reason why Italian companies have increased their presence in Albania is due to the fact that Albania has favorable labor and living costs and is Italy’s neighbor in the east.

 Currently, most of the Italian owned call centers operate with Vicidial and Watson computer programs and offer different kinds of client services starting from the payment of energy and water bills, market research and surveys, telephony client services, etc.The history of call centers as a new way of doing business starts back in 1991 with the opening of the first call center in the country, in the Albanian language.
 The then culture of promoting services and products through call centers was new but it developed with huge steps after 2005.
 In 2005, Agron Shehaj, an Albanian student returned from Italy after finishing his studies and opened Intercom Data Service (IDS), an Albanian – Italian owned call center.
-It is one of the biggest businesses in this field and has employed thousands of young people, 3,000 in 2015.
-After the opening of IDS, many Italian call center companies opened their branches or new companies in Albania and started operating as middlemen between businesses and clients.
+It is one of the biggest businesses in this field and has employed thousands of young people, raising to 3,000 in 2015.
+After the opening of IDS, additional Italian and foreign call center companies followed and opened their branches or new companies in Albania, to start operating as middlemen between businesses and clients.

 Detailed information about the call centers that operate in Albania are difficult to get.